PoeticPremium6/ChapterFOLD/README.md

 - readers making personal physical copies
 - fanfiction readers exporting EPUBs into printable interiors
 - people who want more control over spacing, margins, and layout

+## Windows user instructions

+You do **not** need Python to use the release version.

+### How to download and run the app

+1. Go to the **Releases** section of this repository
+2. Download the latest Windows release ZIP
+3. Extract the ZIP fully to a normal folder on your PC
+4. Open the extracted folder
+5. Run `ChapterFOLD.exe`

+### Important notes

+- Do **not** run the app from inside the ZIP file
+- Extract the whole ZIP first
+- Keep all files in the extracted folder together
+- If Windows shows a warning, click **More info** and then **Run anyway** if you trust the release source
+- If the app does not start, try moving the extracted folder somewhere simple like your Desktop first

+### Typical Windows flow

+1. Download release ZIP
+2. Right-click the ZIP and choose **Extract All**
+3. Open the extracted `ChapterFOLD` folder
+4. Double-click `ChapterFOLD.exe`
+5. Choose your EPUB and output folder
+6. Click **Process EPUB**

 ## Main desktop app features